yellowdog/python-examples/README.md

 # Configuration

-By default, the operation of all commands is configured using a TOML configuration file.
+By default, the operation of all commands is configured using a **TOML** configuration file.

 The configuration file has three possible sections:

 1. A `common` section that contains required security properties for interacting with the YellowDog platform, sets the Namespace in which YellowDog assets and objects are created, and a Tag that is used for tagging and naming assets and objects.
 2. A `workRequirement` section that defines the properties of Work Requirements to be submitted to the YellowDog platform.
-3. A `workerPool` section that defines the properties of Provisoned Worker Pools to be created using the YellowDog platform.
+3. A `workerPool` section that defines the properties of Provisioned Worker Pools to be created using the YellowDog platform.

 There is a documented template TOML file provided in [config.toml.template](config.toml.template), containing the main properties that can be configured.

-The configuration filename can be supplied in three different ways:
+The name of the configuration file can be supplied in three different ways:

 1. On the command line, using the `--config` or `-c` options, e.g.:<br>`yd-submit -c jobs/config_1.toml`
 2. Using the `YD_CONF` environment variable, e.g.: <br>`export YD_CONF="jobs/config_1.toml"`
 3. If neither of the above is supplied, the commands look for a `config.toml` file in the current directory

-The options above are shown in order of precedence, i.e., a filename supplied on the command line supersedes one set in `YD_CONF`, which supersedes the default.
+The options above are shown in order of precedence: a filename supplied on the command line supersedes one set in `YD_CONF`, which supersedes the default.

 # Naming Rules

-All entity names used within the YellowDog Platform must comply with the following restrictions:
+All entity names used within the YellowDog Platform must comply with the following rules:

 - Names can only contain the following: lowercase letters, digits, hyphens and underscores (note that spaces are not permitted)
 - Names must start with a letter
 - Names must end with a letter or digit
-- Name length must be <= 60 characters
+- Name length must 60 characters or fewer

 These restrictions apply to entities including Namespaces, Tags, Work Requirements, Task Groups, Tasks, Worker Pools, and Compute Requirements, and also apply to entities that are currently used indirectly by these scripts, including Usernames, Credentials, Keyrings, Compute Sources and Compute Templates.